MinaProtocol/mina/rfcs/0039-minaform-tool-design.md

 One of the major design goals is to introduce a set of default terraform network configurations for qa and production that will be the starting point for all networks we deploy, and will be maintained with PR's and strict code review, while still allowing any further modification to fit the needs of any individual deployment, testing, or debugging effort.
 The design revolves around a improvements to the existing coda-network tool and a few new bash scripts to address specific needs expressed by nathan, brandon, and andrew.
 The entirety of mina-automation can then be bundled in a container alongside its dependencies for easy cross-platform use as soon as possible.

-None of these scripts are used to actually deploy or manage cluster resources.
+**Unlike in the original `minaform` design, none of these scripts are used to actually deploy or manage cluster resources.
+Terraform will be the only tool for starting or stopping networks, coda-network and these helper scripts just help get to that stage faster.**

 ### New coda-network features